POST-APPROVAL GUIDE • 2026

 Check Visa Validity

-Confirm that your new travel dates fall within the visa's "valid from" and "valid until" dates.
+Confirm that your new travel dates fall within the visa's validity period.
 If not, you need a new visa.

 2